2022 HYBRID IRB CONFERENCE - July 28, 2022

 Coronavirus precautions

-At the conference registration desk we will ask that you show us your vaccination card or proof or proof of a recent Coronavirus infection.
-We will be checking temperatures with an infrared thermometer.
+At the conference registration desk we will ask that you confirm vaccination status or confirm a recent Coronavirus infection.
 We are also recommending masking, although this is not mandatory.
 We are also encouraging attendees to test prior to leaving their accommodation on the day of the event.
 The actual conference venue is a large ballroom with plenty of space for distancing if this is important for you.
 Tables will be limited to a max of 4 people each.

 Conference Venue, Travel, Accommodation and Parking